-All the pre-wedding rituals of different cities that I visited yet seemed to me common with little different variations.
+All the Pre Wedding Rituals of India of different cities that I visited yet seemed to me common with little different variations.
 Rishita and Sameer have been in the relationship from their college days and they told me they never thought they would marry each other.
 It was just a friendship that turned into a lifelong one.

 People here are so sweet and nice in talking and very gentle.
 That was the one thing I felt in the city Ahmadabad.
-While going to visit a pre-wedding ritual of a Gujarati family, in the middle of the way I ate Khakhra and Thepla which is very famous in the city and everyone lovingly eats it.
+While going to visit a pre-wedding ritual of a Gujarati family.
+The middle of the way I ate Khakhra and Thepla which is very famous in the city and everyone lovingly eats it.
 The people here start their morning with it.

 Gujarati people eat a lot and include a little bit of sweetness in every dish, without it they can’t live!.
 The couple whose wedding I visited was Rashmi and Rajat.
 Both are charted accountants and well to do.